PaulKinlan/paul.kinlan.me/content/en/2022-09-09-what-is-new-on-the-web.markdown

 <﻿figcaption>A list of APIs that are stable across a selected set of browsers</figcaption>
 <﻿/figure>

 E﻿very browser has a "Stable Channel" (the current product browser that people are likely to be using).
-Using this data, it would be interesting for the web to have a "Stable Channel".
+Using this data, it would be interesting for the web to have a "Stable Channel" that is clear what is available in it.

 I﻿'d love your feedback.
 Is there anything missing?
 How would you use this data?